1BobC/bobsWebDemos/README.md

 "Syntax starts 3:00:00 Create file in bobs for demos" "Add emme file to record ongoing Emmet shortcuts" "Syntax started 3:00:00 Create file in bobs for demos Understand different paths of html and php OK!"
+"Reached 3:15:40 see express file Must remember to save"